pass-culture/pass-culture-institutional/public_website/README.md

 By default, Next.js will take into account any file ending with tsx, ts, jsx or js under the pages folder for the purpose of building pages/API routes and routing.

 We follow Jest's convention by adding tests to the **tests** folder in the project's root directory.
-It is not possible to have the test files along side the page files or the build will fail.
+We have not found an easy way to have the test files along side the page files (the build will fails if tests are included in the `src`).

 ## Project Scripts